DahKira/Termux-Setup/README.md

-A simple bash script for my own personal use for fresh Termux installs.
+A simple bash script for my personal use in a fresh Termux install.